-Boiling coffee is bad for the delicate flavor compounds that give it complexity and richness.
-Boiling coffee leads to over-extraction, in which the bitter elements overwhelm any other flavor the coffee grounds might have had.
+Boiling coffee is bad for the delicate flavour compounds that give it complexity and richness.
+Boiling coffee leads to over-extraction, in which the bitter elements overwhelm any other flavour the coffee grounds might have had.

 You should not pour boiling water on coffee.
 The optimum water temperature for brewing coffee is between 91 and 96 degrees Celsius (195-205 degrees Fahrenheit).
 If you don’t have a thermometer, a good rule of thumb is to take the water off the boil for 30 seconds before pouring.

 If you boil coffee, the aromatic acids and sugars are broken down and eliminated, retaining only the bitter elements – the third part of coffee extraction, from the plant fibres that hold the beans together.

 - How Do You Make Cowboy Coffee?
 (2017, September 20).
 Retrieved from https://driftaway.coffee/how-do-you-make-cowboy-coffee/